Getting started

 • Top row, left to right: an image cutout in the F356W filter (the filter used in the NIRCam/grism observations), a series of emission line maps, and a redshift probability distribution function (z-PDF);

-• Middle row: a stacked 2D spectrum of all exposures;
+• Middle row: a 2D spectrum stack of all exposures;

 • Bottom row: a 1D spectrum.

-6. Save the redshift by pressing Ctrl+S or by clicking Save! next to the redshift slider.
-The saved value should appear in Inspection Results:
+5. This galaxy was correctly identified by Grizli as an OIII-emitter at z ≈ 5.76 (you can see this on the right under Object Information).
+Save the redshift by pressing Ctrl+S or by clicking Save! next to the redshift slider.
+The saved value will appear in Inspection Results:

 _images/demo4.png

-This galaxy is most likely a SIII-emitter at z ≈ 2.67.
+This galaxy is likely to be an SIII-emitter at z ≈ 2.68!

 _images/demo6.png

-10. Save the redshift of the final object and close the window.
+10. Save the redshift of the last object and close the window.

 11. Finally, check the contents of the output file (also known as the inspection file) created by specvizitor: